vibe-project/vibe-project.github.io/projects/vibe-javascript-client/3.0.0-Alpha10/reference/index.md

 * **closed**

     The connection has been closed, has been regarded as closed or could not be opened.
-If the `reconnect` handler is `false` or returns `false`, the socket's life cycle ends here.
+If `reconnect? (lastDelay: number, attempts: number)` option is set to `false` or returns `false`, the socket's life cycle ends here.

     State transition occurs to
-    * `waiting`: if the `reconnect` handler returns a positive number.<p>
+    * `waiting`: if `reconnect` option returns a positive number.<p>

 * **waiting**